@ibnlanre/portal

 import { createStore, createLocalStorageAdapter } from "@ibnlanre/portal";

-const localStorageAdapter = createLocalStorageAdapter<number>("app-counter", {
+const localStorageAdapter = createLocalStorageAdapter("app-counter", {

 // Example with custom serialization (e.g., simple obfuscation)